peanutshawny/league-of-dashboards/README.md

 ![](images/data_model.png)

 ## Creating the dashboard
 Using Dash, I was able to create a simple dashboard which used SQL queries to pull data from the database.
 The data was then transformed before being inserted into visualizations in the app callback.
+By typing in a champion's name, I can populate the piecharts for both champion win rate and pick rate.

 ![](images/dash_app.PNG)